jacobemery/linux1-ansible-lab/instructions/3_mac_connect.md

 ```
 chmod 400 ~/Downloads/test1234.pem
 ```
-4) Type in the following command, but substitute in your server's IP address and the path to your private key file:
+3) Type in the following command, but substitute in your server's IP address (from [here](https://linuxone.cloud.marist.edu/#/instance)) and the path to your private key file:
 ```
 ssh linux1@<ip-address> -i <path-to-key-file>
 ```